-From one-man-bands to commanding large crews on set, I have masterful knowledge of the most modern production technologies and how to use them for projects of any scale (got gear questions?
+From one-man-bands to leading large crews on set, I have masterful knowledge of the most modern production technologies and how to use them for projects of any scale (got gear questions?
 I’ve shot with everything from stripped down SLRs to Alexas).
-I feel very much at home in the studio and on set after creating for clients such as IBM, Lowe's Home Improvement, Citrix, and GE.
+I feel very much at home in the studio and on set after creating for clients such as IBM, Lowe's, Hallmark, and Discovery Channel.

 Breaking news, sports, editorials, portraits, products, weddings...
 I’ve seen it all.

 Starting my career in journalism has given me a solid foundation on which to tell stories.
 It began at a newspaper where the purist in me loved the challenge of telling a story in a single image.
 I built on that at the broadcast job that came next, recognizing and embracing the moving image as a valuable narrative tool.
-In my next life at an agency, I was fortunate enough to be able to utilize that experience telling client stories in a variety of formats from corporate videos to mini-docs to photo essays and editorials.
+In my next life in the agency world, I was fortunate enough to be able to utilize that experience telling client stories in a variety of formats from corporate videos to mini-docs to photo essays and editorials.

 My accomplishments as a Director of Photography have equipped me with a wealth of knowledge regarding the production process.
 Consulting with creative and account teams at all stages of development, I have helped guide projects based on budget/capabilities and solved problems before they become issues.
 I also have a deep understanding of the most modern production technologies, not only knowing which tools are needed for the job but how and when to utilize them.
 I've been involved with every part of preproduction, including assembling a crew, communicating with talent agencies, location scouting, securing resources, commissioning/building custom props, and overseeing art departments.